-24 of The Best Gardening Books for Beginners – That’ll Quickly Make You an Expert
+24 of the Best Gardening Books for Beginners in 2023

 We live in an era of instant everything.
 Instant rice, instant communication, and most importantly … instant-dry nail polish!

-But one thing that can’t be sped up is your garden.
+But one thing you can’t speed up is your garden.

-I learned that when my fourth-grade teacher had us start sunflower seeds in a paper cup.
+I learned that lesson when my fourth-grade teacher had us start sunflower seeds in a paper cup.

 Had they sprouted overnight?
 Did they need to be watered?
 When would they be ready to go outside?
-When would they finally have a flower?
+When would they finally bloom?
 How would the sunflower seeds taste when they were ready to be harvested?

 That experience taught me hard lessons about patience in the garden.
 No matter how hard I wished my plants would grow faster, they wouldn’t.